habitat-sh/net-habitat/README.md

 # Net-Habitat

-A research spike investigating isolated .Net framework enronments for running Habitat applications.
+A research spike investigating isolated .Net framework environments for running Habitat applications.

 ## Discusion

 This readme is intended to explain the structure of the repo.
-For discussion around research approaches and outcomes see [discusion.md](discusion.md).
+For discussion around research approaches and outcomes see [discussion.md](discussion.md).

 ## framework